-Here’s how to make fried cabbage with butter.
-Omit the bacon if you wish.
+You can omit the bacon if you wish.
 Melt 3 tablespoons of unsalted butter in the pan prior to sauteeing the onions and peppers.

 Cover and seal the cabbage.
 Store it in the fridge for up to 3-4 days.

-Easy Southern Fried Cabbage
+Southern Fried Cabbage with Bacon

 - Slice the cabbage in half to create 2 portions.
 Slice the core/stem out of both.
 Then slice each piece in half.
 You should have 4 smaller chunks of cabbage.
 From there, slice each into smaller strips.
 Set the cabbage aside.